Montenegrin derby: History

 FK Budućnost is founded at 1925, and FK Sutjeska at 1927.
-So, two teams played their matches before Second World Was.
-First matches in official competitions, Budućnost and Sutjeska played in Montenegrin Football Championship (1922-1940).
-First official game was played on 9 October 1932 in Nikšić, and Budućnost won 2–1.
-In period before Second World War, two teams played four official games - FK Budućnost under the name RSK Budućnost and FK Sutjeska under the name SK Hercegovac.
+So, the two teams played their first matches before the Second World War.
+First matches in official competitions, Budućnost and Sutjeska played in the Montenegrin Football Championship (1922-1940).
+The first official game was played on 9 October 1932 in Nikšić, and Budućnost won 2–1.
+During the period before the Second World War, two teams played four official games - FK Budućnost under the name RSK Budućnost and FK Sutjeska under the name SK Hercegovac.

-First derby after the War was held in April 1946, when the two clubs played matches in Montenegrin Republic League, for promotion to the inaugural season of the Yugoslav First League.
-Until now, there was 107 official games between Budućnost and Sutjeska.
+The first derby after the War was held in April 1946, when the two clubs played matches in the Montenegrin Republic League, for promotion to the inaugural season of the Yugoslav First League.
+Until now, there were 107 official games between Budućnost and Sutjeska.

-As a match of main and strongest clubs from two biggest Montenegrin cities, derby became popular among the citizens from the early history.
-Some of the highest attendance in Montenegrin football were recorded at the games of Montenegrin Derby.
-From the 80's, both clubs have organised supporters groups, which gave to a Montenegrin Derby new and often a violent dimension.
+As a match of main and strongest clubs from two biggest Montenegrin cities, the derby became popular among the citizens from the early history.
+Some of the highest attendances in Montenegrin football were recorded at the games of Montenegrin Derby.
+From the 1980s, both clubs have organised supporters groups, which gave to a Montenegrin Derby new and often a violent dimension.